openmsi/flyer-analysis/README.md

 For both of these programs, you can add "`-h`" on the command line to see the full set of command line options and arguments available.

 The [notebooks](./notebooks/) folder contains several Jupyter notebooks that were used in developing and testing the programs above, and a few illustrating their results and giving examples of how to query the output database as well.

+#Next Steps (Current Shortcomings)
+A number of shortcomings in the current method are noted.
+Specifically:

+* Geometric assumptions that the object is circular and in a 2D plane.
+* The algorithm is sensitive to noise and outliers.
+* Fitting struggles with partial occlusion of the flyer as well as * potential for deformed flyers and any perspective distortion of the experimental setup.
+* The method is not robust if there is uneven lighting or poor image contrast.
+* The method has limited flexibility and really only works well for clearly defined, near-circular objects

+Next steps are to advance the algorithm to deal with some of this.
+Specific plan is:

+* try RANSAC (Random Sample Consensus) for circle fitting with scikit-learn's RANSAC regressor (or a custom implementation for circle fitting, if needed).
+RANSAC fits geometric shapes by iteratively selecting random subsets of points and fitting the model to them.
+It’s especially useful when the data contains outliers or noise, or when only part of the circle is available.
+RANSAC is robust to outliers and noisy or incomplete data and can be tuned to find a circle even from a small arc.
+RANSAC can be challenging because it requires selecting a proper threshold for outlier rejection and it may be slower because of its iterative approach.
+* The new circle fitting method of H. Abdul-Rahman and N. Chernov found in [https://arxiv.org/pdf/1505.03795](https://arxiv.org/pdf/1505.03795). fast and numerically stable fitting, even in challenging conditions like small arcs or when large circles are involved.
+The algorithm is particularly adept at handling round-off errors and uses a gradient-based minimization with a Newton step to ensure rapid convergence and high precision.
+The approach is good for cases with partial circles or limited data.
+Not sure if there is a Python wrapped version of it yet, but some of their codes are here: [https://people.cas.uab.edu/~mosya/cl/CPPcircle.html](https://people.cas.uab.edu/~mosya/cl/CPPcircle.html).